-If you are dating in the modern day, it is complicated.
-In the time of endless options, it is likely that you’ve found love, sex or intimacy online.
-Infact, regardless of whether we are in a place to date or not, we are constantly maintaining our connections with our potential partners.
-These connections are not only strangers on dating apps but also friends, ex-partners, and other people we think ‘we might have something’ with.
+If you are dating in the modern-day, it is complicated.
+In a time of endless options, it is likely that you’ve found love, sex or intimacy online.
+In fact, regardless of whether we are in a place to date or not, we are constantly maintaining our connections with our potential partners.
+These connections are not only strangers on dating apps but also friends, ex-partners, and other people we think ‘we might have something going on’ with.

 Think about it.
 Whether you read this article on your laptop or mobile phone, with that device, you have access to every person you have ever been attracted to your whole life.

+The question is, does all this hustle bring us closer to finding the ‘one’ or is it only drifting us apart from the one we already love?
 In her TED talk “online love & infidelity.
 We’re in the game, what are the rules?”
 Dr. Drouin says, the reality of finding ‘the one’ online can be completely different from the fantasy.
 Her research showed, that it is not only easier to misrepresent yourself online, but it’s also easier to cheat on your partner.
-Facebook has been cited in one third of divorces in the United States.
-Modern dating has not only affected single people who are searching for love online, but also couples in committed relationships.
-According to Dr. Drouin, the number of ‘potential‘ people we remain in contact with on our social media doesn’t change when we are in a fulfilling committed relationship.
+In fact, Facebook has been cited in one third of divorces in the United States.
+Modern dating has not only changed the dynamics between single people who are searching for love online, but also couples in committed relationships.
+According to Dr. Drouin, the number of ‘potential‘ people we remain in contact with on our social media, in other name backburners, doesn’t change when we are in a fulfilling committed relationship.

 “Backburner , someone you are romantically or sexually interested in who you’re not in a current relationship with but with whom you maintain contact with the thought there might be some future romantic or sexual connection.”